 Advantages of database replication:

-- The data availability: Imagine if one of the databases fails then you already have another database with the information so that your data is not lost.
+1. The data availability: Imagine if one of the databases fails then you already have another database with the same information so that your data is not lost.

 There are multiple types of database replication but mainly we are going to focus on bidirectional database replication.
 Bidirectional Replication simply means that replication is done in two ways.
 The following example will explain the bidirectional replication:

-Now I am going to show you how bidirectional replication is done using the PostgreSQL database server.
+Now let’s see how bidirectional replication is done using the PostgreSQL database server.

 OS: ubuntu 18.04